 We are actively engaged in an LED lighting retrofit campaign, changing our lighting to LED.
-As of Q1 2022, we have converted 11.6 million square feet - 35% of our entire portfolio - to LED lighting.
+As of Q1 2024, we have converted 15.1 million square feet -44.3% of our entire portfolio - to LED lighting.

 We are pursuing two major sets of initiatives with our roofs: "cool roofs" and solar panels on our roofs.
-To date, we have already installed 12.9 million square feet of "cool roofs" - 39% of our total portfolio - as well as 1.3 million square feet of silicone roof renewals, which reduce landfill waste and decrease energy consumption up to 35%.
+To date, we have installed 17.5 million square feet of "cool roofs" - 51.0% of our total portfolio - as well as 2.2 million square feet of silicone roof restorations (6.4% of our total portfolio), which reduce landfill waste and decrease energy consumption up to 35%.
 Cool roofs are reducing the energy consumed by our tenants, lowering carbon emissions, and increasing the life span of our air conditioning units, all important environmental benefits.
-We also already have three major solar installations in place - a 1 megawatt system in Philadelphia, a 0.3 megawatt system in Peachtree City, Georgia, and a 1.1 megawatt system under contract for our new Portland, Maine warehouse.
-In Illinois, within our Chicago and St. Louis metro areas, we are excited to be currently contracting for up to 42 megawatts of solar energy.
+We also have two major solar installations in place - a 0.3-megawatt system in Peachtree City, Georgia, and a 1.1-megawatt system under development for our new Portland, Maine warehouse.
+In our Chicago metro area, we are excited to be currently contracting over 6 megawatts of solar energy.